-I am a critical health geographer.
-My research is driven by an overarching concern for how everyday social and material contexts matter for health and health equity.
+I am a critical health geographer with an overarching concern for how everyday social and material contexts matter for health and health equity.
 I am particularly interested in how taken-for-granted — and often unquestioned — features of our day-to-day environments become implicated in the production of health outcomes, behaviours, and inequities.
-I also have an interest in qualitative methods as a substantive research area, particularly in relation to questions of rigour and exploring ways to empirically evaluate potentially innovative techniques.
-Cross-cutting these interests is my commitment to making research more useful and applicable in the real-world so that it can be used as an instrument for positive change.
-In the Canadian health sciences context, we call this “knowledge translation” or KT—the science and practice of moving research evidence into action.
-My doctoral research explored men’s and women’s experiences in gym environments with an aim to glean what insights everyday exercise places might yield into gender disparities in physical activity.
-In my current work, I am exploring how environmental factors matter for gender inequities in physical activity participation among youth.
+My research in health geography fits largely into two streams: (1) critical geographies of physical activity, and (2) socio-environmental influences on young people’s health.
+I also have an interest in qualitative and creative methods as a substantive research area, particularly in relation to questions of rigour and empirically evaluating potentially innovative techniques.
+Cross-cutting my various research interests is my commitment to making research more useful and applicable in the real-world so that it can be used as an instrument for positive change.

 Qualitative health research, gender and health, health geography, physical activity, health inequities, knowledge translation, arts-based methods